“I know who I am. I’ve been playing a version of some parts of me. But now I’m owning all of me”

 “Were you always this unapologetic about yourself?”
 Willow asks.

 “It can be a lonely road.
 The moments when I felt most disappointed was when I was afraid.
 Because I was afraid of failing.”
-She says and then gives a powerful analogy when addressing her fear of people leaving.
+Janelle says and then gives a powerful analogy when addressing their fear of people leaving.
 “It’s like a play.
 There are going to be recurring characters.
 Folks that don’t make it back for the second act.
 And we just have to be fine with letting go.”

 Before the episode ends, Janelle’s mother joins the table and the pair talk about their journey together.
 It’s full of love.
-Janelle also answers questions from her loyal supporters, AKA the Fandroids, and gets to surprise super fan, Ose, who shares how they found empowerment as a queer non-binary person through Janelle.
-They talk about how watching Janelle wear iconic dapper suits and sing about the importance of her own self confidence.
+Janelle also answers questions from their loyal supporters, AKA the Fandroids, and gets to surprise super fan, Ose, who shares how they found empowerment as a queer non-binary person through Janelle.
+They talk about how watching Janelle wear iconic dapper suits and sing about the importance of their own self confidence.
 “I saw a proud Black person, wearing the clothing that I wanted to wear and having the confidence that I wanted to have.”
 Yes I did shed tears when Ose found out they would get to meet and hug their hero.
 Janelle takes their hand, addressing the video message and says: “Hearing you talk, made me wanna just do my absolute best to make people like you feel a part of a community.
 In a community, seen, heard, loved, cared for.
 This is exactly the reason I do what I do.”